LIDR-academy/AI4Devs-stopwatch-fever/prompts.md

 The script now should also handle the milliseconds

 -------
+# Optional prompt to match the styling: Fail

 The styling does not match the given image.
 Modify the css to match it exactly.

 -------
+# Optional prompt to match the styling: Closer

 The styles do not match the image in background, border, font-size, milliseconds alignment, uppercase and lowercase texts, color of the buttons.
 Please analyze the image and make it pixel perfect